Skip to main content

 ASAN promotes understanding of neurodiversity and self-advocacy among autistics.
 The organization has many college-related initiatives, including Navigating College: A Handbook on Self Advocacy, and the Autistic Scholars Fellowship Program.

-Mobility International USA (MIUSA): Mobility International USA empowers people with disabilities to achieve their human rights through international exchange and international development.
+Mobility International USA: MIUSA empowers people with disabilities to achieve their human rights through international exchange and international development.

-The Society for Accessible Travel & Hospitality (SATH): SATH is an educational nonprofit that works to raise awareness of the needs of all travelers with disabilities, remove physical and attitudinal barriers to free access and expand travel opportunities in the U.S. and abroad.
+The Society for Accessible Tourism and Hospitality (SATH): an educational nonprofit that works to raise awareness of the needs of travelers with disabilities, remove physical and attitudinal barriers to free access and expand travel opportunities in the U.S. and abroad.

-Research center at the University of Connecticut focused on disability and higher education, especially disability services
+Research center at the University of Connecticut focused on promoting access to post secondary education for students with disabilities.

 With campus chapters across the country, this organization works to provide information and support to students living with diabetes.